jadegosar/jadegosar.github.io/index.md

 ---
 [Recipe Manager Program](https://github.com/jadegosar/Recipe_Manager_Interface)

-<small>Program that can be used to create, store, organize and manage a recipe book created for a 'Python Programming' course.</small>
+<small>Program that can be used to create, store, organize and manage a recipe book created for a course in 'Python Programming'.</small>

 ---